 Determining liability is key to your personal injury case.
 If your injury is minor, you can possibly handle filing the claim on your own.
-But if your injuries are serious and the other party is clearly at fault, it’s important to cross your t’s and dot your i’s.
+But if your injuries are serious and the other party is clearly at fault, it’s important to have an experienced attorney familiar with Indiana’s negligence laws.

 Some things that a slip and fall lawyer in Fishers, IN, can do for you include the following:

 Establishing liability is one of the biggest challenges in any personal injury case.
 An experienced slip and fall accident lawyer will look at the evidence and determine whose fault the fall was.
 They know the difference between your slipping or tripping on your own and slipping or tripping on a surface that was due to the owner’s negligence.